Module: TTY::Screen

 This method is part of a private API.
 You should avoid using this method if possible, as it may be removed or be changed in the future.

-Read terminal size from Unix ioctl
+Detect terminal screen size from ioctl

 Returns: